 How do I know if I have diabetic kidney damage?

 Urine tests are recommended once per year in people with Type 1 diabetes, beginning about five years after diagnosis, and in people with Type 2 diabetes, starting at the time of diagnosis.
 The urine test is looking for the protein (albumin).
 If there is albumin in your urine, it means you have diabetic nephropathy.
+The same urine test that is used to diagnose diabetic nephropathy will also be used to monitor your condition over time.

 What will happen if my kidneys have been damaged?